pedrohbraga/AcademicCoverLetter-RMarkdown/README.md

-# RMarkdown that helps creating academic cover letter
+# A template that helps creating academic cover letter

 ## What is required to make it work?